teelahti/hpstr-jekyll-theme/_posts/2014-05-09-the-promise-of-owin-starts-to-materialize.md

 }
 {% endhighlight %}

+Kudos for [Dominick Baier](http://leastprivilege.com/) for his [clear post on this subject](http://leastprivilege.com/2014/02/21/test-driving-the-ws-federation-authentication-middleware-for-katana/) that helped me forward with sign in and out actions.

+## WebApi + OWIN

 At the same time I also moved Web API to OWIN based hosting, even though I actually run on IIS.
 Reasoning was the same than with claims auth: I find the configuration model better.

 If you're an ASP.NET developer, I suggest you start experimenting with the OWIN pipeline.
 It will pay out.